Get a demo

 Protect data with zero trust printing in the cloud

-The upturn in hybrid work models demonstrates to IT departments on a global scale that a zero-trust printing approach is the way forward.
-It has shown us both the promises and the pitfalls of our digitally enhanced world with all the connectivity it pledges.
+The upturn in hybrid work models has made it clear that zero-trust printing is a necessary way forward.
+It has shown us both the promises and the pitfalls of our digitally enhanced world and the connectivity it pledges.

-Rooted in the principle of ‘never trust, always verify’, the zero-trust model has fast gained popularity and emerged as a best practice, de facto approach, and policy of choice for organizations of all sizes and IT leaders who are leveraging it to regain control in today’s ever-changing threat landscape.
+The zero-trust approach has emerged as a best practice and policy of choice for organizations of all sizes and IT leaders looking to regain control in today’s ever-changing threat landscape.

-Coming up, let’s investigate how the zero-trust approach translates to your print environment and what zero trust architecture benefits you can leverage.
+Let’s investigate how the zero-trust approach translates to your print environment and what zero-trust architecture benefits you can leverage.

 What is Zero-Trust Printing?

-Rather than cordially awarding printer users with sweeping access to major portions of an internal network, the key tenet of a zero-trust printing environment is to restrict access and grant it on an as-needed basis.
+Rather than cordially awarding print users with sweeping access to major portions of an internal network, the key tenet of a zero-trust printing environment is to restrict access and grant it on an as-needed basis.
+No users, devices, or connections are trusted by default.

-The zero trust approach, created by John Kindervag, simply defaults to the idea of trusting nobody.
-Strict identity verification is required for everyone to gain access, whether they are inside or outside of the network.
+The zero trust approach, created by John Kindervag, defaults to the idea of trusting nobody.
+It requires strict identity verification for everyone, whether inside or outside the network.

 1. Verify explicitly (always perform authorization and authentication through every possible data point)